 Our home in Wisconsin Rapids | Source

-Tulips are bulbous plants that rapidly spread in the ground and need to be thinned out every so often or the blooms get smaller as the bulbs become crowded.
-Prior to leaving Wisconsin, we had shared hundreds of these tulip bulbs from my grandmother with neighbors and friends.
+Tulips are bulbous plants that rapidly spread in the ground.
+They must be occasionally thinned, or the blooms get smaller as the bulbs become crowded.
+Before leaving Wisconsin, we had shared hundreds of these tulip bulbs from my grandmother with neighbors and friends.

-By now there should literally be thousands of tulips in the Wisconsin Rapids area of the country that stemmed from my grandmother's home on Okauchee Lake.
+By now, there should be thousands of tulips in the Wisconsin Rapids area of the country that stemmed from my grandmother's home on Okauchee Lake.

-Unfortunately where we now live in Texas, tulip bulbs do not naturalize and spread with the resulting new blooms each year without a great deal of effort.
-One would have to dig them up after they bloom, store them and refrigerate them for several months prior to planting each year to give them that dormant period that they require.
+Unfortunately, where we now live in Texas, tulip bulbs do not naturalize and spread with the resulting new blooms each year without much effort.
+One would have to dig them up after they bloom, store them, and refrigerate them for several months before planting each year to give them that dormant period they require.

-For us it is simply easier to purchase blooming pots of tulips or bouquets each year and enjoy the brief but brilliant splash of their colorful company.
+For us, it is simply easier to purchase blooming pots of tulips or bouquets each year and enjoy the brief but brilliant splash of their colorful beauty.

 A